smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.9.22 - 2024-09-26
+We are beginning our phased rollout of us-street-api 5.9.22.
+This process is scheduled to be completed by 2024-09-29 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED
+- Decreased latency for some inputs containing extra/invalid street and street2 information.
+- Improved capability to validate input that has poor formatting.

 ## 5.9.19 - 2024-09-17
 We are beginning our phased rollout of us-street-api 5.9.19.
 This process is scheduled to be completed by 2024-09-20 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.